-Action #2 Provide professional development in effective Response to Intervention (Multi-tiered Systems of Support) models and instructional practices
+Action #2 Provide on-going opportunities for professional development in effective Response to Intervention (Multi-tiered Systems of Support) models and instructional practices for new and existing staff.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.